laurmertea/tic-tac-toe-python-developer/README.md

 ### Stage 4/5: First move!
 Tic-tac-toe is not all about analysis – a game is meant to be played!
 Write a program that can change the state of the field, as your first real step toward a fully-functioning game application!

+### Stage 5/5: Fight!
+Finally!
+Thanks to this app, you can always challenge a friend to play a quick game of Tic-Tac-Toe!